Jefrin26/Greedy-Seed/README.md

 Feel free to include additional sections as needed, such as:

-    Credits: This Repository is Primarily Inspired by the Core Concept of scrapuncle.com.
+    Credits: This Repository is Primarily Inspired by the Core Concept of scrapuncle.com, But it is not its clone or Alternative.
     Contact: Provide contact information for getting in touch with the project maintainers.

 Support